Oro-nasal/Oro-antral Fistulae & Palatal Defects

 Palatal defects have several techniques described.
 Techniques such as split palatal U-flaps and other island flaps have the advantage of carrying a blood supply with the flap.
 The likelihood of dehiscence is much reduced.

 Surgical extraction of difficult teeth are a common reason for referral.
 Lower canine teeth and lower molar 1’s are the most difficult teeth to remove without collateral damage with the upper canine the third most common.
-If in doubt, do not start an extraction you may not be able to complete without a high sped air drill and a selection of good luxators.
+If in doubt, do not start an extraction you may not be able to complete without a high speed air drill and a selection of good luxators.